 P. Landscaping information must be shown on a separate plan sheet or sheets.
 In addition to showing landscape treatments planned for the site, the landscape plan shall include general site features such as lot lines, existing and proposed structures, parking areas, curbs, walkways, loading areas, land contours, water bodies, wetlands, streams, ledge outcroppings, and large boulders so that it may be easily related to the other plans.
 Any area intended to meet parking lot landscaping area requirements of the Zoning Bylaw shall be fully dimensioned and its area noted so that compliance with the Zoning Bylaw may be determined.
 The screening of parking areas facing public ways and residential zones or uses shall be required.

 (1) Planting table.
-The botanical and common name of each species, its height (at planting), its spread (at maturity) and the quantity intended to be planted shall be listed in a table along with the symbols used to represent the plants on the plan.
+The botanical and common name of each species, its height (at planting), its spread (at maturity) and the quantity intended to be planted shall be listed in a table, along with the symbols used to represent the plants on the plan.

 (2) Landscaping details.
 A typical detail of a tree well, tree planting, and specialty planting area, if applicable, shall be shown.